-A judge granted Sony the right to subpoena George "Geohot" Hotz’s website, allowing the company to unmask IP addresses of every vistor to his site from January 2009 to present, according to media reports.
+Sony has been granted the right to subpoena George 'Geohot' Hotz’s website, allowing the company to unmask the IP addresses of every visitor to his site from January 2009 to the present, according to media reports.